Bandwidth vs Throughput: Understanding the Key Differences in Networking

 Bandwidth

-In computer networks, bandwidth is the amount of data that can be carried from one point to another in a given period; (generally a second).
-Network bandwidth is usually expressed in bits per second (bps); kilobits per second (kb/s), megabits per second (Mb/s), or gigabits per second (Gb/s).
-It is sometimes thought of as the speed at which bits travel, however, this is not accurate.
+In computer networks, it is the amount of data that can be carried from one point to another in a given period (generally a second).
+Network bandwidth is usually expressed in bits per second (bps), kilobits per second (kb/s), megabits per second (Mb/s), or gigabits per second (Gb/s).
+It is sometimes thought of as the speed at which bits travel.
+However, this is not accurate.

 For example, in both 100Mb/s and 1000Mb/s Ethernet, the bits are sent at the speed of electricity.
 The difference is the number of bits that are transmitted per second.